 Originally popularized by Yale University professor Robert Shiller, the CAPE ratio is a cyclically adjusted price-to-earnings (P/E) ratio.
 In comparison to a traditional P/E ratio, the CAPE ratio uses Real Earnings per Share (inflation-adjusted EPS) over a 10-year period to smooth out fluctuations in corporate profits that occur over different periods of a business cycle.
 It is also known as the Shiller P/E multiple.
 Generally, a P/E multiple is a valuation tool that can be used to find a stock’s price relative to the company’s EPS; where EPS is a company’s Net Profit per unit of common shares outstanding.
-While the traditional P/E multiple uses EPS based on normal reported earnings, the CAPE ratio uses Real EPS by based on inflation-adjusted earnings.
+While the traditional P/E multiple uses EPS based on normal reported earnings, the CAPE ratio uses Real EPS based on inflation-adjusted earnings.

 Instead of an individual stock, the CAPE ratio is generally applied to broad equity indices (e.g., DSEX) to assess whether the market is undervalued or overvalued.
-While the CAPE ratio is a popular and widely-followed measure, several leading industry practitioners have called into question its utility as a predictor of future stock market returns.
+While the CAPE ratio is a popular and widely followed measure, several leading industry practitioners have called into question its utility as a predictor of future stock market returns.

-Formula of CAPE:
+The formula of CAPE:

-What does CAPE ratio tell about?
+What does the CAPE ratio tell about?

 How does the CAPE ratio look like for Dhaka Stock Exchange?

 The chart above shows that a peak in FY2010 is suggested where the CAPE ratio stood the highest (a Shiller P/E of 108.3) suggesting a red signal for the investors.
-Surprisingly the ratio dropped from 108.3 to 51 (by a half) between FY2010-11 as the bubble went burst.
+Surprisingly the ratio dropped from 108.3 to 51 (by a half) between FY2010-11 as the bubble went bust.
 The long-term 13-year average of Shiller P/E for DSEX stands at 43.5, which can be used to evaluate the market valuation.
 From FY2007 to 2010, a higher than average (53 to 57) was triggered by hyper demand for stocks; it indicates that the market was broadly overvalued during that period, which even stretched out until 2011 (51 Shiller P/E).

 Benchmarking the CAPE ratio

-The existence of high-values of Shiller P/E in different years challenges the accuracy or relevance of the simple average method for benchmarking purpose.
+The existence of high values of Shiller P/E in different years challenges the accuracy or relevance of the simple average method for benchmarking purposes.
 As an alternative approach, an ‘uppercut’ can be deployed in computing the benchmark CAPE ratio.
-To wipe out the influences of very high values, in this approach, simple average of the historic P/E values is calculated excluding values of 40 or above, which is then used as the benchmark Shiller P/E. The uppercut value for DSE is determined in line with the local compliance rule that tells 40 or higher P/E is non-marginable and hence risky for investment.
+To wipe out the influences of very high values, in this approach, a simple average of the historic P/E values is calculated excluding values of 40 or above, which is then used as the benchmark Shiller P/E. The uppercut value for DSE is determined in line with the local compliance rule that tells 40 or higher P/E is non-marginable and hence risky for investment.

 The following table illustrates the benchmarking: